saifaustcse/git-workflow-and-commands/README.md

 ### Manage Repository

-   Pocess 1: Create a Repository in git hub/git lab then Clone the Repository
+   Create a Repository in git hub/git lab then Clone the Repository
    * [How to create git hub repository.](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo)

     # Download an existing git repository to your local computer with its entire code history.
     $ git clone [url]

-   Pocess 2: Create a Repository in local machine then add repository in git hub/git

-    1- $ cd to your Project
-    2- $ git init
-    3- $ git add --all or git add .
-    4- $ git commit -m "first commit"
-    5- $ git remote add origin github.com/saifaustcse/new_repository
-    6- $ git push -u origin master

 ### Adding files and folder (Workspace --> Staging)